ashleykinard/samples/postmanMcpLocalServer.md

    ```

 ## Docker

-{/* To use the Postman MCP server in Docker, you can use one of the following methods:  */}

 To install the Postman MCP server in Docker, see the [Postman MCP server](https://hub.docker.com/mcp/server/postman/overview) at Docker MCP Hub.
 Click **+ Add to Docker Desktop** to automatically install it.